aslaki/streamerbot-yt-player/README.md

 Create following Argument type Sub-Actions:
 - `scene` this is name of your OBS scene
 - `source` this is name of your OBS browser source.
 Create it yourself in OBS.
 Script will not create it automatically.
+- `videoUrl` link to your youtube video

+Note: These must be put BEFORE the Execute Code block
 Example:

 ![image](https://github.com/aslaki/streamerbot-yt-player/assets/15368361/f8724b41-82d2-4e12-8889-fbaa5c40d7d3)